Start the tale at the beginning by clicking FAITH & EMPIRE — Chapter – 1

 “We have no way of knowing that right now,” L’Amour responded.
 “In truth, my lord, we don’t know if there are any wyrms still left on the planet.
 It’s been at least a thousand years since they were first introduced into the planet’s mantle.
 On any world of civilized space, they would’ve been engineered sterile and died out centuries ago.
 The Dominion, however, wasn’t party to the Gemini Accord, so their wyrms might have been engineered to breed.”

-“In which case there could be thousands of them down there,” Captain Breck Sheed offered.
+“In which case there could be thousands of them down there,” Lieutenant Breck Sheed offered.

-“We’ve equipped the recon-rovers with seismographs just to be sure,” L’Amour said with a nod.
-“The proliferation of wyrms boring unchecked through a predator-free environment would explain the instability of the planet’s surface.
+“We’ve equipped the recon-rovers with ground-penetrating radar just to be sure,” L’Amour said with a nod.
+“The proliferation of wyrms boring unchecked through a predator-free environment could explain the instability of the planet’s surface.
 We’ll have a better idea when we get down there, but the initial geologic scans suggest the planet’s mantle has only a few centuries left before it experiences a catastrophic collapse.

 “Such a treasure would go a long way to explaining how the pirates got their hands on so many recruits and so much military hardware in so little time,” L’Amour said.